 Either the initiator or responder has set the value of the TX-TRN-REQ field to 1.

+If the initiator does not receive a response from the responder to a packet transmitted to the responder within the appropriate IFS, the initiator may retransmit the previous packet.

 After the BRP setup sub-phase, beamforming training shall immediately continue to the next phase (i.e., either MIDC sub-phase or the beam refinement transactions).
 Examples of BRP setup sub-phase procedures are illustrated in Figure 9-54, Figure 9-55, Figure 9-59, Figure 9-60 and Figure 9-66.